etienne-graveyard/tumau/README.md

 ## Overview

 Like many other server, Tumau is based on middleware.
 A middleware is like a layer the request has to go though.
-At some point a response is created by one of the middleware and the response has to travel back to the outside (go through every layer in the opposite order) to be send.
+At some point a response is created by one of the middleware and the response has to travel back to the outside (go through every layer in the opposite order) to be sent.

 <p align="center">
   <img src="https://github.com/etienne-dldc/tumau/blob/master/design/illu-1.png" width="597">
 </p>

 A middleware can stop the chain and return a response.
-In that case the middleware under it will not be called !
+In that case the next middleware will not be called !

 <p align="center">
   <img src="https://github.com/etienne-dldc/tumau/blob/master/design/illu-2.png" width="597">